-The 3+1 Liberal Arts BA program at SNHU is designed specifically for international students who want to earn a degree in the United States.
-Students who have earned 90 credits from an approved institution abroad may enter this program, during which they will earn 31 additional credits to complete a 121-credit degree as a Liberal Arts major.
+The 3+1 Bachelor of Arts in Liberal Arts program at SNHU is designed specifically for international students who want to earn a degree in the United States.
+Students who have earned 90 credits from an approved institution abroad may enter this program, during which they will earn 31 additional credits to complete a 121-credit degree as a liberal arts major.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in business administration at SNHU include:

 - Supportive community.
 Join the SNHU campus community of students who are closely connected with faculty and staff dedicated to your success

 - Affordability.
 It’s our mission to make higher education more accessible.
 That’s why, SNHU is one of the most affordable private, nonprofit universities in New Hampshire.

 - Accessible faculty.
 Learn from highly credentialed faculty who are experts in their fields and interact with you in the classroom, dining hall, fitness center, and the stands

 - Opportunity.
 Tap into our nationwide network of alumni and strong connections with employers for internship and career opportunities

 - Campus experience.
 Enjoy more than 50 student clubs, champion Division II athletics and fun events on our 300-acre campus in Manchester, N.H., named a "Best Place to Live" by Money magazine